Leafwise Symplectic Structures on Lawson's Foliation (3rd revised): Introduction

-In order to introduce a leafwise symplectic structure (for a precise definition, see Section \ref{Kodaira-Thurston}), at least, we have to find a symplectic structure on the Fermat cubic surface which (asymptotically) coincides on the end with that of the cyclic covering of the Kodaira-Thurston nil-manifold.
-However, the natural symplectic structure on the Fermat cubic surface as a Stein surface is quite different from the periodic ones on its end, because it is `conic' and expanding and therefore not periodic.
+In order to introduce a leafwise symplectic structure (for a precise definition, see Section \ref{Kodaira-Thurston}), we need to find a symplectic structure on the Fermat cubic surface which (asymptotically) coincides on the end with that of the cyclic covering of the Kodaira-Thurston nil-manifold.
+However, the natural symplectic structure on the Fermat cubic surface as an affine surface is quite different from the periodic ones on its end, because it is `conic' and expanding, not at all periodic.
 This is the crucial point in our problem.
-Once we find an end-periodic symplectic structure on the Fermat cubic surface (Section~\ref{end-periodic}), in fact that is almost enough to construct a smooth leafwise symplectic structure (Section~\ref{symplectic}), because it is easy to see that a natural foliation on the tube component admits a leafwise symplectic structure (Section~\ref{Kodaira-Thurston}).
+Once we find an end-periodic symplectic structure on the Fermat cubic surface (Section~\ref{end-periodic}), in fact it is almost enough to construct a smooth leafwise symplectic structure (Section~\ref{symplectic}), because it is easy to see that a simple foliation on the tube component admits a leafwise symplectic structure (Section~\ref{Kodaira-Thurston}).

-We can paraphrase our main result into the following. \\ {\bf Corollary B} \quad The 5-sphere $S^5$ admits a regular Poisson structure of symplectic dimension 4 whose symplectic foliation exactly coincides with Lawson's one.
 This paper is organized as follows.
 Lawson's foliation is reviewed in Section~\ref{Lawson}.
-In Section~\ref{Kodaira-Thurston}, a leafwise symplectic structure on the tube component is given.
-Also symplectic structures on Kodaira-Thurston's nil-manifold and its covering are presented.
-This enables us to state our method precisely in Section~\ref{symplectic}.
+In Section~\ref{Kodaira-Thurston}, certain symplectic structures on Kodaira-Thurston's nil-manifold and its covering are presented.
+According to the choice of the symplectic structures on Kodaira-Thurston's nil-manifold, a leafwise symplectic structures on the tube component is constructed.
+This enables us to state our real problem precisely in Section~\ref{symplectic}.
 Assuming the results on symplectic structures on the Fermat cubic surface in the later sections, a construction of a leafwise symplectic structure on Lawson's foliation is given in this section.
 Then, the natural symplectic structure on the Fermat cubic surface is analyzed in Section~\ref{FermatCubic}.
 Based on this analysis, in Section\ref{end-periodic}, which is the essential part of the present article, the existence of an end-periodic symplectic structure on the Fermat cubic surface is shown.
-In Section 6 we remark that our construction holds almost verbatively in two cases where we replace the Fermat cubic polynomial with the polynomials related to the simple elliptic hypersurface singularities.
+In Section 6 we remark that our construction holds almost verbatimly in two other cases of the simple elliptic hypersurface singularities.
 In the final section, some related topics concerning the method in this paper are discussed.